 - When do I need an encroachment permit?

 Any excavation, modification, construction activity or encroachment within the City’s right-of-way (ROW) or easement requires an encroachment permit from the City.
-The City’s street ROW most commonly covers streets and sidewalks and often a few feet beyond onto the owner’s property.
+The City’s street ROW most commonly covers streets and sidewalks and often a few feet beyond to the property line.
 The City also has various forms of public easements over private certain properties for public sewer, storm drains, utilities, access, view corridors or such other public use.
-Your property’s Title Report would typical identify such easements.
+Your property’s Title Report should identify such easements.
 Encroachment permits are required for both temporary and long-term encroachments.
 Typical activities that usually trigger the need for an encroachment permit include:

 - Awnings that reach over sidewalks